 Following the successful completion of the 15-month didactic phase of the program, students enter the clinical rotation part of their training.
 Students will participate in 4 to 8 week rotations in seven core areas of study: family medicine, internal medicine, emergency medicine, surgery, psychiatry/behavioral health, women’s health and pediatrics.

-Additionally, Ohio Dominican PA students may participate in up to three 4-week elective rotations the program provides, or they may set up their own elective rotation (subject to program approval).
+Additionally, Ohio Dominican PA students may participate in up to three 4-week elective rotations the program provides.
 In keeping with Ohio Dominican University’s commitment to service, PA students will engage in clinical experiences in area free or low-cost clinics, also beginning in the first semester of study.
 The didactic phase concludes with a series of core competency examinations.
 The student must successfully pass these in order to advance to the clinical phase.
 The clinical year concludes with a comprehensive written examination and may include a comprehensive practical or problem-oriented practical examination.
 Students must successfully pass these in order to graduate.
 As the only program in the Columbus area, Ohio Dominican’s Physician Assistant graduates are well-placed and well-prepared to meet the growing need for healthcare practitioners in an ever-changing environment.
 Further, the PA program is committed to supplying practitioners for underserved populations in the region.

 Partnerships are developing with organizations in the Columbus, Ohio area in order to allow our students to serve in free and low-cost medical clinics.
 Further, all students will perform a service-component during the appropriate course(s) in the didactic phase.
 Our belief is a challenging atmosphere of learning, combined with a supportive atmosphere of care brings out the best in students who primarily state their desire at interview time to "help others."